Roskilde Festival: Stages

-The bands presented at Roskilde Festival are traditionally a balanced mix of large, well-known artists, cutting-edge artists from all contemporary genres, popular crowd-pleasing acts plus local Scandinavian headliners and up-and-coming names.
+The bands presented at Roskilde Festival are traditionally a mix of well-known artists, cutting-edge artists across all contemporary genres, popular crowd-pleasing acts, local Scandinavian headliners, and up-and-coming names.

+As of 2026, the 7 active stages on the Final Days program were Orange, Arena, Lagune, Eos, Gloria, Fauna and Platform.
+On the First Days program, Eos and Lagune were presenting up-and-coming Nordic acts, and accompanied by 8 other smaller platforms and spaces for events, happenings, talks, music and arts, including Skate, Dancefloor and Cinema.

 The stages were until 2003 named after their colour, but as the names had not matched the actual color of the tents for a period, it was decided to rename all stages except the Orange Stage, the central and main stage.
 The Orange Stage is open in front of a huge field, whereas the other tents cover the whole audience, the largest of which is the Arena stage (formerly known as Green Stage), the largest tent in Europe with an official capacity of 17,000 people.

 The 2007 edition saw two new tents, replacing Ballroom (1997–2006) which presented mainly World music, and Metropol (2003–2006) which presented mainly Electronica.
 In 2010 two stages, Astoria (from 2007) and Lounge, did not return, due to a slight shift in focus towards fewer, but bigger bands.
 In 2014 the Odeon stage was cancelled along with the surrounding sustainable-style food outlets, and the area was replaced with pre-booked tents for festival guests that prefer not to bring their own.

 The music covers such styles as rock, Hip Hop, Metal, urban, electronica and 3rd world contemporary music.
 It has become a tradition to let a Danish act open the Orange Stage on the first day of the festival.
 There are often surprising performances by classical acts, film-music, opera etc.

 Apart from music there is always some theatre and 'lone acts' wandering around the festival site.
 Terrain and tents are always decorated in various ways.
-The current tents are:
+The current and recent former stages are: